-- Add broth and bay leaves, then simmer.
+- Mix in the broth and bay leaves, then simmer and enjoy!

-This classic recipe is excellent as it is, but sometimes it’s fun to change up the flavors a bit.
-Get creative and experiment each time you make it.
+This classic recipe is excellent as it is, but sometimes it's fun to change up the flavors a bit.
+Get creative and experiment each time you make this vegan lentil soup.

 - Adjust the amounts of oregano, salt, and pepper to fit your preference.